 Exhibitions offer great opportunities to meet prospective customers and market your products and services.
-But they are hard work and can be tricky to get right.
-As a result, some small firms try one event and then give up on exhibitions altogether.
+But they are hard work, and may not lead to instant results.
+As a result, some small firms go to one event and then give up on exhibitions altogether.

-"Lots of SMEs think exhibitions don't work for them and they often have quite unrealistic expectations," says Fiona Humberstone, author of Exhibit!
+"Lots of SMEs think exhibitions don't work for them, and they often have quite unrealistic expectations," says Fiona Humberstone, author of Exhibit!
 The SME guide to using exhibitions to grow.
-"Many people don't plan their exhibition strategy and they don't think about why people are coming.
-They don't capture data or follow it up."
+"Many people don't plan their exhibition strategy, and they don't think about why people are coming.
+They don't capture data or follow up."

 Exhibitions are primarily a place to gather sales leads.
 "You have to get as many leads as possible," says Fiona.
-"Save the hour-long chat for when you next meet them because you could be missing out on talking to lots of other prospects."
+"Save the hour-long chat for another time, because you could be missing out on talking to lots of other prospects."

 Drawing a crowd is something Neil Westwood knows all about.
 Neil and his wife Laura run Magic Whiteboard, a fast-growing company that took off following a successful pitch on Dragons' Den.

 Neil and Laura's experience of exhibiting has taught them a lot.
-"When we first started out we took a stand that was about nine square metres," says Neil.
-"But we learned that visitors don’t always come onto the stand, they often prefer to stand in the aisles.
-It’s far better to improve visibility and position.
-So now we get a long stand which is five metres wide but only one metre deep.
-That has halved our costs but increased our visibility."
+"When we first started out, we took a stand that was about nine square metres," says Neil.
+"But we learned that it's far better to maximise visibility and position.
+So now we get a long stand, which is five metres wide but only one metre deep.
+That has halved our costs, but increased our visibility."

 It's not a hard sell, it's more about brand awareness, says Zoe.
 "Often a client will come to us up to 18 months after we first met them at an event."